Paddy Power Grand National offer: get £20 in free bets for the Festival

 Commercial notice: This article contains affiliate links.
 Offers are handpicked and come from operators our experts have first-hand experience of.
 Opening an account via one of these links will earn revenue for the Racing Post, which will be used to continue producing our award-winning coverage of horseracing.

-- Leeds Rhinos vs Warrington Wolves: Bag £50 in free bets for the Super League
+- Grand National free bets: grab £40 with BetMGM for the festival

-- Chelsea vs Manchester United bet builder tips for a 30-1 payout + get £50 in free bet builder bets with Paddy Power
+- Bet365 Grand National offer: get £30 in free bets for the Festival

-- Leigh Leopards vs Wigan Warriors: Bag £50 in free bets for Thursday's Super League clash
+- Aintree free bets & betting offers: Get £170 in free bets for this week's races

-- BetMGM Thursday night Premier League darts free bet: Grab £40 for the competition at the AO Arena in Manchester this Thursday from BetMGM
+- Rory McIlroy Masters offer: Get odds of 11-4 for McIlroy to finish in top 5 + £20 in free bets

-- Rory McIlroy Masters betting odds and predictions: Get 80-1 for McIlroy to win Valero Texas Open & US Masters + bag £30 in free bets
+- Aintree free bets: grab £50 with Betfred for the Aintree Grand National Festival Festival

-- Leeds Rhinos vs Warrington Wolves: Bag £50 in free bets for the Super League
+- Grand National free bets: grab £40 with BetMGM for the festival

-- Chelsea vs Manchester United bet builder tips for a 30-1 payout + get £50 in free bet builder bets with Paddy Power
+- Bet365 Grand National offer: get £30 in free bets for the Festival

-- Leigh Leopards vs Wigan Warriors: Bag £50 in free bets for Thursday's Super League clash
+- Aintree free bets & betting offers: Get £170 in free bets for this week's races

-- BetMGM Thursday night Premier League darts free bet: Grab £40 for the competition at the AO Arena in Manchester this Thursday from BetMGM
+- Rory McIlroy Masters offer: Get odds of 11-4 for McIlroy to finish in top 5 + £20 in free bets

-- Rory McIlroy Masters betting odds and predictions: Get 80-1 for McIlroy to win Valero Texas Open & US Masters + bag £30 in free bets
+- Aintree free bets: grab £50 with Betfred for the Aintree Grand National Festival Festival